whosonfirst/go-mapzen-valhalla/README.md

 }
 ```

-_Note that a) the polyline is URL-encoded and b) we are explicitly passing a `precision=6` parameter to distinguish the polyline from the usual 5-decimal precision polylines that Google uses._
+_Note that a) the polyline in the API call is URL-encoded and b) we are explicitly passing a `precision=6` parameter to distinguish the polyline from the usual 5-decimal precision polylines that Google uses._

 ## See also